Picking

 • Preparation of cardboard boxes, containers, corlettes or pallets

-• Passing on the picked orders
+• Forwarding of picked orders

 Travel time